michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 Eric Steven Raymond's "How To Ask Questions The Smart Way" is an insightful and provocative guide on "how to ask questions in a way more likely to get you a satisfactory answer."
 Many of Mr. Raymond's suggestions can be grouped in three categories:
+- Professionalism (i.e., showing courtesy, patience, post your question to the right forum, tact, and gratitude)
+- Clarity (i.e., clearly stating your problem, what you have done so far, and what you are trying to do)
+- Commitment (i.e., the effort you put into solving the problem on your own, writing your question, and following-up)

+## Of Professionalism

-- Professionalism (i.e., showing courtesy, patience, post your question to the right forum, tact, and gratitude) - Clarity (i.e., clearly stating your problem, what you have done so far, and what you are trying to do) - Commitment (i.e., the effort you put into your project and your question) ## Of Professionalism: Many of Mr. Raymond's insights are self-evident, or at least they should be, but they stating to hammer in their importance.
+Many of Mr. Raymond's insights are self-evident, or at least they should be, but they stating to hammer in their importance.
 He nails one of his most important the beginning of his essay, and it is that you cannot "assume that the author of an informative webpage wants to be your free consultant."
 While he is speaking about writing directly to an individual in this example, it not a stretch to apply this idea to posting to forums.
 Later, he reinforces this idea by saying:  "Make it clear you appreciate the time people spend helping you for free."
 The key word here is "free."
 Again, this obvious, but it highlights a critical difference that threw me because I take civility and professionalism seriously.
 I work at UHM School of Nursing and Dental Hygiene's Office of Student Services.
 Key word:  "services."
 As someone who might be the school's first contact with a new student, it is vital that I make a good impression.
 Experience has taught me that there are in fact "stupid" questions as Mr. Raymond points out.
 The difference is that I cannot call someone for asking a question that I might have just answered or it is covered on the web site they just professed to have read.
 I do understand the impulse to give a "RTFM" or "STFW" type response.
 Worse still, I occasionally have to deal with people having a bad day, and realistically I cannot always give them the answer they want to hear.
 So, for me, I often find reading posts on tech forums a little grating.

 Sometimes it is the person asking the question, sometimes it someone "trying" to help, sometimes it is the bickering between responders.
 There is a lot behavior that seems "unprofessional," but Mr Raymond's essay is not able turning to